daisydbbb/daisydbbb/README.md

 ### Hi there 👋

-🎓 My name is Daisy, I'm currently a Master student @NEU
+🎓 My name is Daisy, I'm currently a MSCS student @NEU

 🚀 I have a strong interest in Web Development and Machine Learning